FriendsOfSymfony/FOSHttpCache/doc/installation.md

 Getting Started
 ===============

-This library mainly provides the CacheManager class.
+This library mainly provides the CacheInvalidator class.
 Use this class to collect cache invalidation requests in your application and call the `flush` method at the end of requests to have it send the invalidation requests to your server.